Remi Wörtmeyer | Principal Dancer & Choreographer

 He performed at the Metropolitan Opera House and toured the USA as guest dancer with American Ballet Theater.
 He also spent time at New York City Ballet preparing his performance (“ten minutes of perfection”) of the Jerome Robbins and Mikhail Baryshnikov solo A Suite Of Dances.

 Remi has also choreographed Fade Not (libretto by Malcolm Rock and score by Lisa Cheney) which premiered at Sydney Theatre.
 Critics called it “the sweetest swoon, enchanting” and compared its partnering with that of Kenneth MacMillan.
 He created two works for Melbourne Ballet Company: Fantaisie Impromptu danced to Chopin, and the “brilliant” Tadzio based on Benjamin Britten’s Death in Venice.

 Remi’s ballet Magdalene, or, In Defence of Beauty (also with Rock and composer Chloè Charody) was commissioned by Dutch National Ballet and performed at the Muziektheater Amsterdam (one of Europe’s largest ballet stages).
-La Source, another work he made for the company, toured throughout the Netherlands.
+La Source and Penumbra – two other main-stage works he made for the company – have toured throughout the Netherlands and internationally.

 Remi has won decorations internationally including a silver medal at the Eighth Asian Pacific International Ballet Competition in Japan.
 He was awarded the inaugural Walter Burke Award and a Diana Ramsay Scholarship.
 He was nominated for the trifecta of major Australian performance awards: the Australian Dance Award, Green Room Award and Sir Robert Helpmann Award.